 Physical Characteristics

-Rhodesian Ridgebacks vary in size; males typically stand between 25 to 27 inches tall at the shoulder and weigh about 85 pounds, while females are slightly smaller.
-Their coats come in shades ranging from light wheaten to red wheaten, requiring regular grooming to maintain their shine and health.
+They come in various sizes, with males reaching 25 to 27 inches tall and weighing about 85 pounds.
+Females are slightly smaller.
+Their coats range from light wheaten to red wheaten, needing regular grooming.

 Personality and Temperament